Skip to content

 Frequently Asked Questions About Penn State Out-of-State Admissions

-When is the Penn State application deadline?
+Where is Penn State located?

-What is the Penn State 2+2 Plan?
+What is Penn State known for?

 Sources: Penn State Undergraduate Admissions; Penn State Tuition and Costs; Penn State Office of the Bursar; Penn State Class of 2028 admissions data analysis; National Center for Education Statistics; Penn State Common Data Set 2024-25.